ESF:BPR_PNPC Tourism Policies - Course Information

 - Key elements of tourism policy (instruments, bodies, targets)

-- Tourism policy in the Czech Republic (national and regional level)
+- The conception of tourism policy in the Czech Republic

 - Tourism policy in EU